 In addition to causing genital warts, HPV can also cause cervical and other cancers.

 Cancer may not develop until years or decades after infection with HPV.

-The CDC reports that 39,800 new cases of cancer occur each year in areas of the body where HPV is often found.
+The CDC reports that of cancer occur each year in areas of the body where HPV is often found.
 HPV causes about 31,500 of these cases.

 The most common HPV-related cancer in women is cervical cancer.
 The CDC estimates that 91 percent of cervical cancers are probably caused by HPV.